michael-brennan2005/mermaid/PLAN.md

 issues early.
 Also stick to 2D; GPU stuff is hard already so lets not complicate with 3rd dimension

 Subexpression optimization: Hash map of instructions -> which instruction

 There is a very weird endianess/encoding thing: webgpu doesnt have u8, only u32 types, and those are interpreted little-endian, so it messes with our encoding in backend.zig.
 Solution - encode 4 bytes at a time in reverse order

+- Clause encoding
+        - Fix everything at 8 bytes (so lots of padding, maybe a TODO: thing in future)
+        - Opcode (1 byte)
+        - Output slot (1 byte)
+        - Two input slots (1 byte, 1 byte)
+        - OR immediate constant (4 bytes).

 # BIG TODO LIST